mruell/ActuallyGoodPhpCS/README.md

 # ActuallyGoodPhpCS
 A php coding standard, that does not suck.

 I code a lot with JS and use eslint with standardJS.
-As there is no Coding Standard, that is ever so slightly near that I created one.
+As there is no Coding Standard, that is ever so slightly near that, so I created one.

 Important was, that the coding standard is supported by a linter that runs with VS Code, as this is my main development IDE.